FarronF/limerick-council-meetings/meetings/2022/05/23-Full Meeting of Limerick City and County Council/Minutes - Full Meeting of Limerick City and County Council - 28th March 2022.md

 elements to look specifically at safety for women and we will explore options

-on how to achieve best practice on it and engage with relevant groups.--- 23
+on how to achieve best practice on it and engage with relevant groups.
+---
+23

 Limerick City and County Council will actively work with our consultants and